Balandat/pyDR/README.md

 Python package for simulating behavior and quantifying welfare effects of electricity consumers facing various dynamic pricing schemes.
 This package is the basis for the results reported in:

-C. Campaigne, M. Balandat and L. Ratliff: Welfare Effects of Dynamic Electricity Pricing.
-In preparation.
+*C. Campaigne, M. Balandat and L. Ratliff: Welfare Effects of Dynamic Electricity Pricing.
+In preparation.*

 ### Requirements / Dependencies:
 * gurobipy (+ GUROBI with valid license)
+* numpy
-* numpy & scipy
+* scipy
 * pandas
 * pytz
 * patsy
-* logutils (for examples if using python 2.7)
+* logutils (for examples if using python 2)

 ### Modules:
 * dynamic_models.py: Definition of basic dynamic consumption models